rajesh-biswasa/unsplash-clone/README.md

 # Unsplash Clone-Project
 Unsplash is a website dedicated to proprietary stock photography.
-Since 2021, it has been owned by Getty Images.
+Where Photographer can upload their Work and User can save them or use in various way like wallpaper, use in some project etc.

 ## Preview
 ![Unsplash](https://user-images.githubusercontent.com/47365524/195563772-18592891-24c2-4e2c-b257-f03ca111d15e.png)